Brassica oleracea var. Botrytis

 Colorful and Nutritious

-Cauliflower is a cold weather crop often referred to as a “brassica” or “cole crop.”
+Cauliflower is a cool-weather crop often referred to as a “brassica” or “cole crop.”
 It has edible leaves, stems, and dense flower heads that are a substantial source of B, C, and K vitamins and fiber.

 The flower heads are made up of many tiny buds, or “curds” that are eaten before they bloom.
 A cross-like, four-petaled blossom inside each bud further classifies cauliflower as a “cruciferous” vegetable.